STAT545-UBC-hw-2018-19/hw07-zeeva85/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
 [![Build Status](https://travis-ci.org/vincenzocoia/powers.svg?branch=master)](https://travis-ci.org/vincenzocoia/powers)

 **Note**: This R package is not mean to be "serious".
-It's just to show you are kinda cool and you can develop simple packages :cool:.
+It's just to show you are kinda cool and you can develop simple packages :sunglasses:.

 gapminderplus
 =============